 Taylor, a 2005 commitment out of Fort Lauderdale, never played a game for the Hokies after being kicked off the team prior to the 2005-06 season by head coach Seth Greenberg due to a violation of team rules.
 After his dismissal from Virginia Tech, he caught on with the University of San Francisco Dons from 2007-09 in a minor role.
 Unfortunately, he was shot to death in 2010 in Oakland.

 Cooke, a 4-star guard out of Suffolk, Va., committed to the Hokies as part of their 2004 class.
 He averaged 3.6 ppg.
 2 rpg.
-1.6 apg. and 0.9 steals while shooting .31/.19/.57 line for the Hokies in 27 games, starting one.
+1.6 apg. and 0.9 spg. while shooting a .31/.19/.57 line for the Hokies in 27 games, starting one.
 He was kicked off the team by Seth Greenberg after the season for disciplinary reasons.
 He resurfaced at Colorado State and University of Louisiana Lafayette (both of which dismissed him) and I swear I remember reading something about him trying to attend or ending up at the University of Denver.
 But ultimately, Cooke latched on at Elizabeth City State in Elizabeth City, Nc.
 (Division II) for the 2011-12 season, his last eligibility-wise.
 Cooke averaged 7.6 ppg.
 4.2 apg.
 3.7 rpg.
 1.7 spg. and 0.2 bpg. (with over a 2-to-1 assist-to-turnover ratio) while shooting .40/.31/.65 line for the 15-14 (7-9) Vikings (don't let the ESPN profile confuse you, as that was the only game against D-I competition that season in Norfolk State, a 12-point win over the NCAA-bound team.
 His other profile is here).

 For all your Virginia Tech basketball needs and time traveling posts, Gobbler Country continues to be your best bet.